 What happens after a public review?

-The draft resolutions are validated by the responsible code development committees, which form the recommendations to the CBHCC.
-The recommendations to the CBHCC could be one of the following:
+The result of the public review process is a collection of comments on proposed code changes.
+The comments are sorted and analyzed by Codes Canada staff, who also develop a draft resolution to each comment.
+The draft resolutions are validated or modified by the responsible code development committees, which form the recommendations to the CBHCC.
+The code development committee’s recommendation to the CBHCC could be one of the following:

-• approve for publication,
+• approve for publication with technical changes

-• defer publication pending further development – subject to subsequent public review, or
+• defer publication pending further development – subject to subsequent public review; or

-• withdraw proposed code change.
+• withdraw proposed code change – no further development.

 View archived public reviews